Drainage Easement Policy Common Homeowner Questions Regarding Pipes and Ditches On Your Property FAQ

 1) “Drainage Easement” means an easement appurtenant or attached to a tract or parcel of land allowing the owner of adjacent tracts or other persons to discharge stormwater runoff onto the tract or parcel of land subject to the drainage easement.

-2) It is the policy of Cherokee County that drainage easements are dedicated to the public use and are not accepted by Cherokee County for county maintenance and are not considered County property.
-Therefore, it is Cherokee County policy that no County forces or equipment shall be used to perform construction to any drainage easement within Cherokee County, unless said easement lies within Cherokee County right-of-way and/or said work is necessary to protect County right-of-way per Cherokee County Policy adopted January 14, 1997.
+2) It is the policy of Cherokee County that drainage easements are dedicated to the public use and are not accepted by Cherokee County for County maintenance and are not considered County property.
+It is Cherokee County policy that no County forces or equipment shall be used to perform construction to any drainage easement within Cherokee County, unless said easement lies within Cherokee County right-of-way and/or said work is necessary to protect County right-of-way per policy adopted January 14, 1997.

-3) Cherokee County shall not be responsible for the maintenance of any pipes other structures within any drainage easement outside the County right-of-way.
+3) Cherokee County shall not be responsible for maintenance of any pipes, ditches, detention ponds, water quality structures, or other structures within any drainage easement outside the County right-of-way.

 4) Cherokee County maintains the right to access drainage easements for emergency purposes as deemed necessary by the County Engineer.